 We offer a secure and reliable service that ensures the safety of negative films, both during the scanning process and while they are being delivered back to the client.

-Microform are also able to offer scanning services for a range of microfilm formats including:
+Microform is also able to offer scanning services for a range of microfilm formats including:

 - 35mm microfilm

 - 16mm microfilm